-The User acknowledges that, in order to process any enquiry and carry out actions related to any enquiry and/or marketing by Old Reigatian Hockey Club, Old Reigatian Hockey Club may need to process personal data, as defined under the Data Protection Act 1998.
+The User acknowledges that, in order to process any enquiry and carry out actions related to any enquiry and/or communications with Old Reigatian Hockey Club, Old Reigatian Hockey Club may need to process personal data, as defined under the principles of EU Directive 95/46/EC.
 The User consents to Old Reigatian Hockey Club processing any such data in respect of which the User is the data subject for the purpose of carrying out the Activities.

 We use "cookies" on our website to give you a more helpful and secure online experience.
 Cookies are important to us as they allow you to log on to the Member Area and use club online services.

 This Contract will be governed by and construed in accordance with English Law and the parties hereby irrevocably submit to the exclusive jurisdiction of the High Court in England & Wales.